sluukkonen/possu/README.md

 ### query

-Execute a `SELECT` or other query that returns zero or more result rows.
+Execute a `SELECT` or other query that returns zero or more rows.

-Returns the result rows.
+Returns all rows.

 ```typescript
 const pets = await query(pool, sql`SELECT * FROM pet`)